jadecobra/python_tdd_exercises/source/functions/functions_4.rst

 functions 4: use variables
 #################################################################################

-In :ref:`functions 3: use class attributes` I used :ref:`class attributes<what is a class attribute?>` to remove repetition from the :ref:`functions project<what is a function?>`.
+In :ref:`test functions with assertIsNotNone and assertIsNone` I used :ref:`class attributes<what is a class attribute?>` to remove repetition from the :ref:`functions project<what is a function?>`.
 I want to use :ref:`variables<what is a variable?>` to do the same thing.

 ----